linode/Marketplace-Apps/readme.md

 *Linode’s Marketplace listings feature gradient hero graphics to showcase brand colors.
 Please select a brand color to show on the right side of the gradient.
 If left blank, Linode will substitute the secondary brand color with black.*

 **Logo**
-*Submit a vector file of your logo.
+*Submit vector files of your app's logo in white and full color.
 (SVG, EPS, or AI files accepted.)*

 ## Become a Marketplace Partner